 About Walk in Hong Kong

-Starting out in 2013 as a venture among a few friends to bring the culture of walking tours to Hong Kong, Walk in Hong Kong has since transformed to the city's leading cultural enterprise.
-We specialize in curating memorable experiences that tell the mesmerizing stories of our bustling metropolis.
+Starting out in 2013 as a venture among a few friends to bring the culture of walking tours to Hong Kong, Walk in Hong Kong has since transformed into the city’s leading cultural enterprise.
+We specialize in curating memorable experiences — be it tours or immersive events, in-person or virtual — that tell the mesmerizing stories of our bustling metropolis.

 Build something that Hong Kong has never seen before.

 Nurses, architects, government officials, academics...
 Our tour guides come from all walks of life, yet they share the same passion — telling you the city's mesmerizing tales (we do have a certified hypnotist on board!) and their own equally fascinating stories.
 Learn more about our co-founders, team members and some of our guides here: